Here's how to write a great technical resume

 Just remember: Templates guide structure.
 They don’t replace thinking.

-Use examples to inspire, not copy.
+Use these free resume examples to inspire, not copy.

 Final thought